Delaware Museum of Nature & Science, DelawareNational Parks & Nature

 Choosing the best time to visit the Delaware Museum of Nature & Science can significantly enhance your experience.
 Our team recommends considering a few factors to optimize your trip.

-The museum is open daily from 9:30 a.m. to 4 p.m..
+The museum is generally open daily from 9:30 a.m. to 4 p.m.
 However, the Nature Nook, a popular area for younger children, has slightly different hours: 9:30 a.m. to 4 p.m. from Friday to Monday, and 10 a.m. to 3:30 p.m. from Tuesday to Thursday.
 It's worth noting that the museum is closed on September 5-8, 2026, for maintenance and on Wednesdays through Memorial Day.
 Always check their official website for any holiday hours or special closures before your visit.

 For those seeking a quieter experience, the museum typically sees peak visitation on Saturday mornings and certain weekdays, especially during school closure days and when school tours are scheduled.
 Quieter periods, particularly after 2 p.m. on weekdays, offer a more serene environment to explore the exhibits.
-If you prefer fewer crowds, aiming for an afternoon visit on a weekday might be ideal.
+If you prefer fewer crowds, we suggest a weekday afternoon during the spring or fall.

 Consider special events when planning your visit.
 The museum hosts various programs throughout the year, such as "Sensory Friendly Sunday" (dates vary between January and November 2026), "Collections & Research Tours," and "Wine & Dinosaurs" in September 2026.
 If there's a particular event that interests you, planning your trip around those dates would be beneficial.
+Overall, for a balanced experience with fewer crowds and comfortable outdoor exploration, we suggest a weekday afternoon during the spring or fall.
+However, any time you visit, the Delaware Museum of Nature & Science offers a rewarding journey into the natural world.

 Where to Stay Nearby